broadinstitute/ml4ht_data_source/ml4ht/data/README.md

     return {'image': mnist_image}, {'digit': mnist_label}
 ```

-## Using `PipelineSampleGetter`
+## Using `DataDescriptionSampleGetter`
-If you want to train your model on the data you explore, [`PipelineSampleGetter`](#pipelinesamplegetter)
+If you want to train your model on the data you explore, [`DataDescriptionSampleGetter`](#pipelinesamplegetter)
 is a valid `SampleGetter`, so it can be directly used in the data loading utilities.
-Make sure you've explored your `PipelineSampleGetter` so that there are no sample ids
+Make sure you've explored your `DataDescriptionSampleGetter` so that there are no sample ids
 in your data that cause errors at runtime.